awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

    + **Subnets** — Choose the subnets to launch your managed nodes into\.
 **Important**
 If you are running a stateful application across multiple Availability Zones that is backed by Amazon EBS volumes and using the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md), you should configure multiple node groups, each scoped to a single Availability Zone\.
 In addition, you should enable the `--balance-similar-node-groups` feature\.
    + **Remote Access** — \(Optional\) You can enable SSH access to the nodes in your managed node group\.
-This allows you to connect to your instances and gather diagnostic information if there are issues\.
+Enabling SSH allows you to connect to your instances and gather diagnostic information if there are issues\.
 Complete the following steps to enable remote access\.
 **Note**
 We highly recommend enabling remote access when you create your node group\.
 You cannot enable remote access after the node group is created\.